Partitioning

 Internal details

-Regardless of the partitioning type, Greenplum creates a top-level (or parent) table with one or more levels of sub-tables (or child tables).
+Regardless of the partitioning type, Greengage DB creates a top-level (or parent) table with one or more levels of subtables (or child tables).
 Internally, there is an inheritance relationship between the parent table and its underlying partitions, similar to the functionality of the PostgreSQL INHERITS clause.
 If you use psql, you can run \dt or \dt+ commands to list all relations and make sure that all created partitions are listed as regular tables.
+Notice that starting with ADB 7, root partitioned tables and non-leaf partitions are marked as partitioned table in the psql output, and leaf partitions are marked as table.
+In ADB 6, all partitions have the same type — table.

 Top-level parent tables are always empty.
 Data is loaded to the bottom-level (leaf) partitions.
 In a multi-level partition design, only the subpartitions located at the hierarchy bottom contain data.

 To insert data into a partitioned table, you should specify the parent table created via the CREATE TABLE command.
 You can also specify a leaf partition directly.
-But you cannot insert data into a non-leaf or a non-root table.
+Starting with ADB 7, you can also insert data into non-leaf and non-root partitions.

 For example, you can insert data into the sales_manual table created above (see Multi-level partitioning (manually)):